ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 This will include the make target present in the .make/rpm.mk file.
 The targets are:

-* rpm-package-all: Package all versions using cmake (which should output an RPM artefact), add the MANIFEST.skao.int metadata to the RPMs description, and saves them into the build/rpm folder by default
+* rpm-package: Package the source folder using cmake (which should output an RPM artefact), add the MANIFEST.skao.int metadata to the RPM description, and save the package into the build/rpm folder by default
-* rpm-publish-all: Publish all RPM packages that are under build/RPM folder to CAR
-* rpm-package: Package the source folder using cmake
-* rpm-publish: Publish RPM package in build/rpm folder with the value name of RPM_PKG var
+* rpm-publish: Publish RPM package in build/rpm folder

-For more informations about the rpm targets, you can run
+For more information about the rpm targets, you can run

 .. code:: yaml